 Please note that not all courses in the complete list are offered at the Stamford Campus.
 BOLD indicates that the course is offered regularly at Stamford.
 Please consult the General Catalog of the University of Connecticut for complete course descriptions.

-Late in sophomore year or in their junior year, students begin to take Psychology courses at the 200 level.
-Students must take a total of either advances courses in Psychology.
+Late in sophomore year or in their junior year, students begin to take Psychological Sciences courses at the 200 level.
+Students must take a total of either advances courses in Psychological Sciences.
 These are distributed as listed on.

 In addition, students must take four 200 level courses in the related areas of Sociology, Anthropology, Communication Sciences, or Human Development/Family Relations.
 In some cases, permission is granted for using courses from other departments as “related courses.”
 (Internships can also count as related.)